Sajeev-D/Graphify/README.md

 # Graphify

-A program to plot and do analysis on grpahs based on predefined number of functions.
+A program to plot and do analysis on graphs based on predefined number of functions.